RainbowHackerHorse/vzvol/docs/README.md

 to the bottom if it isn't already listed!

 ## Package Status
-vzvol is currently supported in the following OS pkg systems:
+### vzvol is currently supported in the following OS pkg systems:
 - FreeBSD Ports - `cd /usr/ports/sysutils/vzvol && make install clean`

+### Unsupported but kept in mind during development
-We'd also like to get vzvol into Debian, if possible!
-If you know a Debian pkg maintainer who would like to sponser us getting a pkg made, get us in touch!
+- Debian Linux - If you know a Debian pkg maintainer who would like to sponser us getting a pkg made, get us in touch!

 ## Help